subhayudutta/Celebal-COE-Data-Science/README.md

 # Celebal Technologies COE Data Science Program

 The COE (Center of Excellence) program at CELEBAL Technology aims to impart hands-on experience and practical knowledge in various domains of Data Science.
-This repository scontains the assignment programs and tasks completed over the weeks of the program.
+This repository contains the assignment programs and tasks completed over the weeks of the program.

 ## About Me